imshaiknasir/automate-it-to-get-it/README.md

 	pm2 logs scheduler
 	```

-> Alternative: If you cannot change the server timezone, convert the IST schedules to your server's timezone and adjust the cron expressions in `scripts/scheduler.js` accordingly.
+> Timezone tip: the scheduler already targets `Asia/Kolkata`, so the jobs fire at 08:30/11:30 IST regardless of the VPS timezone.
+Setting the server timezone to IST is optional but can make log timestamps easier to reason about.

 To stop or restart the automation daemon: